 Other Info

-• This is not a grant program, but a program in which projects are developed by a local sponsor with USACE input and cost-share requirements.
+- This is not a grant program, but a program in which projects are developed by USACE in coordination with a local sponsor and cost-shared between the local sponsor and USACE.
 (See 33 U.S.C. § 2309a.)